What security measures do the big banks have in place to stop you becoming a victim of debit card fraud? Let’s take a look.

 ANZ also implements several other security measures to help keep your money safe, including:

 - ANZ Fraud Money Back Guarantee.
 If you suffer a loss due to a fraudulent transaction on your ANZ debit card, the bank will reimburse you for the loss.
 However, you must not have contributed to the loss in any way, and you must have promptly notified ANZ of the fraud.

 - Security microchips.
 All ANZ debit cards feature embedded security microchips that make it harder for debit card details to be fraudulently copied by scammers and thieves.
 Contactless cards also use the latest encryption technology for increased protection.

 - Verified by Visa.
 These free services from the major debit card providers offer extra protection against unauthorised card use at participating merchants.
 The first time you use your ANZ card to shop at a participating merchant, you will be asked to enrol with your name, date of birth and card information.
 You can then follow the instructions to enjoy increased security.

 - Online security tips.
 ANZ also offers a range of tips and security alerts to help you keep your card details safe and avoid common scams, while encryption is used for online transactions to ensure that your details are protected.

 Compare ANZ bank accounts below

-If you have a Westpac debit card, the bank also uses a 24/7 Falcon monitoring to keep track of every transaction and check for any suspicious activity.
+If you have a Westpac debit card, the bank also uses a 24/7 fraud monitoring service to keep track of every transaction and check for any suspicious activity.
 If an unusual or irregular transaction is detected, Westpac’s fraud specialists will contact you to confirm the transaction.

 The bank also offers an Online Transaction Security Guarantee so that customers will not be liable for any fraudulent online transaction; however, the guarantee only applies if you notify Westpac of the transaction before the due date shown on your debit card statement.